PUSHBACK, a new Mystery-Suspense Novel from John E. Stith

 His books have been translated to French, German, Italian, Japanese, Portuguese, and Russian and are even available in braille for the sight-impaired.
 His science fiction stories have been categorized as “Hard science fiction,” a label given to those stories thoroughly researched to play fair with the rules of science; something any die-hard SF fan can appreciate.
 PUSHBACK is his debut mystery novel, though readers will find both suspense and thrills in his Science-fiction novels, as well.

 Stith holds a B.A. in physics from the University of Minnesota, has served as an Air Force Officer, where he worked at NORAD Cheyenne Mountain Complex.
 The passion for science runs in his family, as his father George worked at the White Sands Missile Range on such projects like the rocket sled.

 He has appeared on a live nationwide PBS broadcast or Science-Fiction Science-Fact (SF2) and his work has also been sold to film and television.
-His novel Reckoning Infinity was chosen as one of Science Fiction Chronicle’s Best Science Fiction Novels of the Year, Redshift Rendezvous was picked as a Nebula Award nominee and Manhattan Transfer received an honorable mention from the Hugo Awards and a nomination from the Seiun Award in Japan.
+His novel Reckoning Infinity was chosen as one of Science Fiction Chronicle’s Best Science Fiction Novels of the Year, Redshift Rendezvous was picked as a Nebula Award nominee and Manhattan Transfer received an honorable mention from the Hugo Awards1 and a nomination from the Seiun Award in Japan.